-- provide for the exclusive use of payment channels and services enabled according to the relevant regulations; - guarantee the legitimate origin of non-cash payment instruments; - in the event of payments with virtual currencies, verify that the cash flows relate to currencies whose origin is guaranteed and can be tracked to authorised exchanges; - verify the identity of the cardholder whose card is used for the payment; - verify that the licensee of the payment devices is equipped with appropriate certification and security standards; - include the specific clause 231 in the contract with the payment device dealer.
+- provide for the exclusive use of payment channels and services enabled under the relevant regulations; - guarantee the legitimate origin of non-cash means of payment; - in the case of payments with virtual currencies, check that the cash flows relate to currencies whose origin is guaranteed and tracked by authorised exchanges; - check the identity of the cardholder with whom the payment is made; - check that the operator of the payment devices has the relevant certifications and meets the relevant security standards: - include a specific 231 provision in the contract with the payment device operator.

-Use of corporate credit/debit cards: the sensitive activity refers to granting the use of corporate payment cards to employees and/or directors.
+Use of corporate credit/debit cards: this sensitive activity refers to granting the use of corporate payment cards to employees and/or directors.